blaisekav/pythonconsoledb-/README.md

 # pythonconsoledb-
-It contains a complex implementation of creating a database, table and input from console.
+It contains a python 3.7 implementation of creating a database, a table and inserting data from user input and displaying data on console window.
 No db import required